hQian2718/verbage/tutorial.md

 ## Deploying and Running the Game

 To run the game, you must be running the bot program on your computer and point it to your Discord server.

-1. Download the source code of Verbage.
-2. Put all of your scripts and images into the `game` directory.
+This
 3. Go to your Discord Developer Portal [here](https://discord.com/developers/home) and create a new application.
 4. Create a `.env` file and fill in environmental variables.
 These variables allow the bot to find your server and send messages to Discord.
 5. Go to your server or make a new one.